top of page

 Sadness Within

 Sadness often creeps into our consciousness without our permission or even awareness.
 Without vigilance, it can take control of our thoughts and general life perspective.
 It is so easy to live in a cloud of nebulousness and believe that sadness is truth.
 Whether we see through positive lenses or negative lenses, the effort is the same.
-When we live habitually without awareness and without alertness and acuity, we completely abandon our power over living life fully.
+When we live habitually without awareness and without alertness and acuity, we completely abandon our power over ourselves and living life fully.

 Sadness is a master of disguise.
 We believe sadness as if it were the truth of our life.
 We identify with sadness.
 We think it is us.
 We often forget that we are not sad.
 We may have feelings of sadness within us, but we ourselves are not sad.
 Sadness has a way of enveloping us, tainting how we see ourselves, people, our entire lives.
 It is seeing the world through dirty glasses.
 It doesn't mean the world is dirty, it only means we have to put in the effort to clean our perspective.
 When we feel despondent, it is extremely difficult to make any effort.
 We feel so heavy that we believe we are incapable of making any change.
 We have tremendous weight on our shoulders and feel that one more thing will completely break us.
 These feelings are so much more normal than people realize.
 They can also be changed through changing the habits of our thoughts.